 If you spot any defects in your home, it is up to you to itemise and report them to your housebuilder.
 It’s also a good thing to do if you are hiring tradesmen to renovate your property.

-You can put together your own list or hire a company to do it for you.
-Here’s what you need to know.
+You can put together your own list or hire a professional snagging company to do it for you.
+But before you start, we look at the things you need to know.

 What is a snag?